circonus/docs/content/irondb/tools/irondb-grafana.md

 ### URL

 * Standalone: If this datasource will access a standalone IRONdb cluster, then this is the URL where IRONdb can be accessed.
 Example: `http://localhost:8112`
-* Hosted: If this datasource will access data via the hosted Circonus platform, this is the URL where the Circonus API can be accessed.
+* Hosted: If this datasource will access data through a Circonus installation, this is the URL where the Circonus API can be accessed.
 Default: `https://api.circonus.com`

 ## IRONdb Details